PECM And Next-Gen Manufacturing

 However, problems will grow if manufacturers continue to pair conventional machining methods with these advancements.
 The abrasiveness of certain advanced materials, more challenging part geometries, and the inadequacies of conventional machining methods will reduce efficiency in producing the next generation of critical parts.

-Voxel Innovations is a pioneer in the research and implementation of pulsed electrochemical machining (PECM), an alternative machining process.
+Voxel Innovations is a pioneer in the research and implementation of pulsed electrochemical machining (PECM), an alternative machining process also referred to as precision electrochemical machining.
 This article will showcase how Voxel Innovations & PECM can provide an effective solution to current manufacturing challenges, such as part miniaturization and machining advanced materials.